Italian Americans: World War II

+As a member of the Axis powers, Italy declared war on the United States on December 11, 1941, four days after Japan attacked Pearl Harbor.
+Although many Italian Americans admired Mussolini in the 1930s, very few if any demonstrated a desire to transfer fascist ideology to America.
+When Italy entered the war on the side of Nazi Germany in 1940, "most Italian Americans distanced themselves from Fascism."
+Anti-fascist Italian expatriates in the United States founded the Mazzini Society in 1939 to work toward ending fascist rule in Italy.

+Between 750,000 and 1.5 million people of Italian descent are thought to have served in the U.S. armed forces during the war, about 10 percent of the total, and 14 Italian Americans received the Medal of Honor for their service.
+The work of Enrico Fermi was crucial in developing the atom bomb.

 World War II ended the mass unemployment and relief programs that characterized the 1930s, opening up new employment opportunities for large numbers of Italian Americans, who significantly contributed to the nation's war effort.
 Much of the Italian American population was concentrated in urban areas where the new war materiel plants were located.
-Many Italian American women took war jobs, such as Rose Bonavita, who was recognized by President Roosevelt with a personal letter commending her for her performance as an aircraft riveter.
+Many Italian American women took war jobs, such as Rose Bonavita, who was recognized by President Franklin D. Roosevelt with a personal letter commending her for her performance as an aircraft riveter.
 She, together with a number of other women workers, provided the basis of the name, "Rosie the Riveter", which came to symbolize the millions of American women workers in the war industries.
 Chef Boyardee, the company founded by Ettore Boiardi, was one of the largest suppliers of rations for U.S. and allied forces during World War II.
-For his contribution to the war effort, Boiardi was awarded a gold star order of excellence from the United States War Department.

 Wartime violation of Italian-American civil liberties

-From the onset of the (second world) war, and particularly following Pearl Harbor attack, Italian Americans were increasingly placed under suspicion.
-Groups such as The Los Angeles Council of California Women's Clubs petitioned General DeWitt to place all enemy aliens in concentration camps immediately, and the Young Democratic Club of Los Angeles went a step further, demanding the removal of American-born Italians and Germans—U.S. citizens—from the Pacific Coast.
-These calls along with substantial political pressure from congress resulted in President Franklin D. Roosevelt issuing Executive Order No. 9066, as well as the Department of Justice classifying unnaturalised Italian Americans as "enemy aliens" under the Alien and Sedition Act.
-Thousands of Italians were arrested, and hundreds of Italians were interned in military camps, some for up to 2 years.
-As many as 600,000 others were required to carry identity cards identifying them as "resident alien".
+From the onset of the Second World War, and particularly following Pearl Harbor attack, Italian Americans were increasingly placed under suspicion.
+As a consequence, Executive Order 9066 called for the compulsory relocation of more than 10,000 Italian Americans and restricted the movements of more than 600,000 Italian Americans nationwide, and the Department of Justice classified unnaturalized Italian Americans as "enemy aliens" under the Alien and Sedition Act.
+Thousands of Italians were arrested, and hundreds of Italians were interned in military camps, some for up to two years.
+As many as 600,000 others were required to carry identity cards identifying them as "resident aliens."
 Thousands more on the West Coast were required to move inland, often losing their homes and businesses in the process.
-A number of Italian-language newspapers were forced to close.
-Two books, Una Storia Segreta by Lawrence Di Stasi and Uncivil Liberties by Stephen Fox; and a movie, Prisoners Among Us, document these World War II developments.
+They were targeted despite a lack of evidence that Italians were conducting spy or sabotage operations in the United States.

 On November 7, 2000, Bill Clinton signed the Wartime Violation of Italian American Civil Liberties Act.
-This act ordered a comprehensive review by the Attorney General of the United States of the treatment of Italian Americans during the Second World War.
+This act ordered a comprehensive review by the attorney general of the United States of the treatment of Italian Americans during the Second World War.
 The findings concluded that: